moranenzo/moranenzo/README.md

 <h1 align="left">Enzo Moran</h1>

 <p align="left">
-Hi !
-I'm Enzo, a second-year student at <strong>ENSAE Paris</strong>, and I'm into data science and machine learning. <br>
+Hi!
+I'm Enzo, a second-year student at <a href="https://www.ensae.fr/en">ENSAE Paris</a> who focuses on data science and machine learning.<br>
 Feel free to reach out at <a href="mailto:enzo.moran@ensae.fr">enzo.moran@ensae.fr</a> or connect with me on <a href="https://www.linkedin.com/in/enzo-moran-66b7ba283/">LinkedIn</a>, whether you have a cool project in mind, a question about my work, or just want to chat!
 </p>

 <p align="left">
-I'm currently working with ENGIE on a gaz consumption prediction model.
+I'm currently working with ENGIE on a gas consumption prediction model.
 You can take a look <a href="https://github.com/moranenzo/PY-Music-Genre-Classifier" target="_blank">here</a></li>.
 </p>

 <p align="left">